Colour and infall time distributions of satellite galaxies in simulated Milky-Way analogs: Observable properties of simulated satellites

-The top panel in Figure~\ref{fig:LF} shows that there are somewhat more satellites per host per magnitude bin in the Auriga simulation than in the ELVES sample on the bright end of LF, but both are consistent within the errorbars.
+The top panel in Figure~\ref{fig:LF} shows that there are somewhat more satellites per host per magnitude bin in the Auriga simulations than in the ELVES and SAGA sample on the bright end of LF, but both are consistent within the errorbars.
 This trend is reversed as we proceed to fainter satellites.
 The middle and bottom panels showing differential LFs indicate that this trend is a combination of different trends for the star-forming and quenched galaxies.
 LFs of star-forming galaxies in the simulation are quite close to observed ones, especially in the luminosity range $-15 < M_V < -12$.
 The LF shapes are somewhat different, however.
 The shapes of LFs of quenched/early type galaxies, on the other hand, are quite similar but the amplitude of the simulated LFs is $\sim 1.3-2$ times lower than in the ELVES sample.
-Notably, the transition from the mostly quenched to mostly star-forming satellites in both the Auriga simulations and ELVES sample occurs in the range $-15 < M_V < -12$.
+We found that this lack of satellites in Auriga below $M_V = -12$ is not due to resolution limits by confirming the convergence of L3 and L4 LF down to $M_V \sim -8$.
+We also note that \citet{Grand2021} shows convergence of the model for a single host halo down to $M_V \sim -8$ with resolution greater than L3.
+Notably, the transition from the mostly quenched to mostly star-forming satellites in both the Auriga simulations and ELVES and SAGA sample occurs in the range $-15 < M_V < -12$.